 HX1

-hx1 is the new High Performance Computing Cluster provided by the Research Computing Services at Imperial College London. hx1 is designed for highly parallel workloads across multiple compute nodes and is a replacement for the cx2 cluster which was decomissioned in January 2023.
+HX1 (or Hex) is the new High Performance Computing Cluster provided by the Research Computing Services at Imperial College London.
+HX1 is designed for the following types of applications:

 Cluster Specification